 But clearly:

-so should be the reciprocal of the infinite product on the right.
+so A should be the reciprocal of the infinite product on the right.
 This leads to the following guess:

 The amazing thing is that this product formula actually works!
 It’s called the Euler-Wallis formula for sine, Wallis presumably being the first to prove it rigorously.
 Today you can find it in complex analysis books as a corollary to the Weierstrass factorization theorem.